 - the approximate length of time of each meeting; and

 In addition, university faculty and staff are encouraged to notify the Office of Federal Relations before, if possible, they engage in federal lobbying activities on behalf of the university.
-We are happy to help arrange meetings and provide guidance on the most effective way to communicate a message to federal lawmakers or their staff.
+Federal Relations staff are happy to help arrange meetings and provide guidance on the most effective way to communicate a message to federal lawmakers or their staff.

-Vanderbilt University conducts its advocacy activities in a very transparent and professional manner; in light of the ethics rules, it is essential that we carefully and fully report all such activities by the university and its employees to the House and Senate.
+Vanderbilt University conducts its advocacy activities in a very transparent and professional manner; considering the ethics rules, it is essential that we carefully and fully report all such activities by the university and its employees to the House and Senate.

 Congressional Rules Related to Gifts, Meals, and Travel